 Natalie and her husband, John, grew their family through domestic adoption.
-They are a homeschool family and proud parents of a teenage son and a 3 1/2 year old daughter.
-They live on a small hobby farm with plenty of trees, blueberry bushes and mud in Johnston County, NC.
+They are a homeschool family and proud parents of a teenage son and a 4 year-old daughter.
+They live on a small hobby farm with plenty of trees, blueberry bushes, and a Basset Hound named Ruby in Johnston County, NC.

 Sontina Barnes earned her Bachelor of Sociology degree from North Carolina State University.
 Before entering graduate school, she worked at Randolph County Department of Social Services investigating allegations of child abuse, neglect, and dependency.
 She later obtained her Master of Social Work degree from Adelphi University in New York, NY.
 While in New York she worked as a clinical social worker for the Catholic Guardian Society.
 Here, she provided clinical services for young men living group homes.

 Later, Sontina worked as a Congregate Care Level II social worker for teen girls aging out foster care.
 During this time, she became frustrated with the court system surrounding child welfare.
 This led her to enter law school at Thomas.
 M. Cooley Law School, where she obtained a juris doctor in public interest with a concentration in child welfare.

 She currently teaches at North Carolina State University in the Social Work Department.
 She is also the coordinator of the new dual degree JD/MSW program jointly between NC State University and Campbell Law School.